streamingfast/substreams/docs/new/common/intro-injective.md

     network: injective-mainnet
     source:
       package:
-        file: injective-foundational-v0.1.0.spkg # 1.
+        file: injective-foundational-v0.1.0.spkg   # See point 1. below
-        moduleName: all_events # 2.
+        moduleName: all_events                     # See point 2. below
     mapping:
       apiVersion: 0.0.7
       kind: substreams/graph-entities
       file: ./src/mapping.ts
       handler: handleEvents
 ```

 1. The Substreams package you want to import into your subgraph.
 2. The module (contained within the package) that you want to consume data from.

-Although developing a Substreams-powered subgraph should be easy enough without knowing about the internal of Substreams, we still recommend to go through the following sections of the documentation:
+Although developing a Substreams-powered Subgraph should be easy enough without knowing about the internal of Substreams, we still recommend to go through the following sections of the documentation:

 - [Install the Substreams CLI](./installing-the-cli.md)
 - [Authentication](./authentication.md)